3 day Tokyo itinerary

 Omotesando

-When you’re done, catch the Metro to Omotesando station (or it’s a 20 minute walk).
+When you’re done, catch the Metro to Omotesando station (or it’s a 20-minute walk).
 This puts you in the centre of Tokyo’s most important fashion district.

-Even if you’re not interested in shopping, seeing the stores and (more interestingly, I think) the people is a fascinating view into contemporary Tokyo.
+Even if you’re not interested in shopping, seeing the stores and (more interestingly, I think) the people is a fascinating view of contemporary Tokyo.
 The styles here are really interesting and some are pretty crazy!

 Harajuku, Tokyo, Japan

-Walking along the main Omotesando avenue will take you past the big name fashion brands and it’s easy to see why it’s been dubbed the Japanese Champs-Elysees.
+Walking along the main Omotesando avenue will take you past the big-name fashion brands and it’s easy to see why it’s been dubbed the Japanese Champs-Elysees.
 I would suggest going to the top floor of the Louis Vuitton store to see their special (and free) art gallery.

 Omotesando, Tokyo, Japan